-The IELTS Speaking test is the same for both the Academic and the General Training modules of the IELTS.
-In the IELTS Speaking test, you will be given a certified examiner, who will see you through the entire test.
-IELTS Speaking test is basically a test to understand how well you can speak, understand and form coherent sentences in English.
+The Speaking section of IELTS is the same for both the Academic and the General Training modules of the test.
+In this test, you will be given a certified examiner, who will see you through the entire test.
+It is basically a test to understand how well you can speak, understand and form coherent sentences in English.
 These are the factors for which you will be tested in the exam.
 The country of origin of your examiner will be unknown to you; they can be from any part of the world.
 It is also of little consequence to you.
 Examiners are usually professionals and teachers who are highly qualified.
 They are facilitators in the literal sense of the word and are there to help you.
-They have also received training to be in the position of an examiner for IELTS.
+They have also received training to be in the position of an examiner for the test.

 What are the Contents of IELTS Speaking Section?